 If you’ve ever “choked” under pressure, you’re not alone

 It’s a common scenario.
 You’d spent days preparing for what could be the most important meeting of your career.
-You’d rehearsed what you’d say: repeating it over and over until you could deliver it in your sleep.
+You’d rehearsed what you’d say: repeating it over and over until you could deliver it in your sleep, feeling like you could perform under the pressure.
 Then the big day arrived… and suddenly your throat tightened up, and your mind went completely blank.
 Or perhaps you were working in a high-stress environment with tight deadlines, toxic office politics, and constant unrealistic expectations.
 As time went by, you noticed you were making more and more mistakes, and regularly forgetting crucial details and deadlines.

 Stories like these are all too common in the workplace – especially at this time of year with the Christmas holiday season bearing down on us.

-There’s a biological reason most people don’t perform well under pressure
+There’s a biological reason most people can't perform under pressure

 To understand why pressure affects performance, it helps to know a little about the way your body reacts to stress.
 Describing your stress response fully would require a blog post (and possibly a book!) of its own.
 The key point for this article is that when you experience a stressful event, your body produces “fight-or-flight” hormones such as cortisol and adrenaline.